-State-of-the-art retention practices will be implemented for stormwater run-off via a permeable parking lot, a water retention pond, and rain gardens.
+State-of-the-art retention practices will be implemented for stormwater management.
+This will include retention ponds and pollinator gardens.

 Over the decades there have been rumors that this site could be “contaminated” because the Federal government once operated the “Research Reactor” which is now called the “Applied Science Center” 500 yards north of this site.
 What is the factual information related to this concern?

 Tom Barton, former Director of the Ames Laboratory and Harris Seidel, former Director of the City of Ames Water, Pollution and Control Department confirmed that this land never had any relationship to the Reactor/Applied Science Center.
 It is a clean and safe site.
 This site has only been used by Iowa State for agriculture purposes – it has never been used as a disposal site for anything – never.